dotdash32/Steel-Bridge-Timer/2018/Testing/README.md

 Let's test how the description writer is working.

 More lines, wow, I love typing random lines to test things.
 This has only one newline.

+Adding mroe text to make sure we commit

 ### Below are the builder and splits settings